peter-yassa/Meta-Analysis-BCG-Vaccination-TB-Prevention/README.md

 # Meta-Analysis-BCG-Vaccination-TB-Prevention
 ## Overview
-I utilized RStudio to evaulate the efficacy of bacillus Calmette-Guerin (BCG) vaccination on tuberculosis across multiple clinical trials.
-I conducted this meta-analysis using summary data obtained from the metafor R package `dat.bcg`, which compiled randomized controlled trials (RCTs) evaluating the efficacy of BCG vaccination against tuberculosis.
+I utilized RStudio to evaulate the efficacy of bacillus Calmette-Guerin (BCG) vaccination on tuberculosis (TB) across multiple clinical trials.
+I conducted this meta-analysis using summary data obtained from the metafor R package `dat.bcg`, which compiled randomized controlled trials (RCTs) evaluating the efficacy of BCG vaccination against TB.

 The `dat.bcg` dataset included 13 RCTs conducted between 1948 and 1980.